hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/introduction.md

 The final step operates the same way as the middle steps, except it does not produce any new work chunks.

-### Gated steps
+### Gated Execution

-If a step is marked as Gated, then all work chunks for one step must be COMPLETED before any work chunks for the next step may begin.
+If a Job Definition is set to having Gated Execution, then all work chunks for one step must be COMPLETED before any work chunks for the next step may begin.

 ### Job Instance Completion